 Household Debt and Monetary Policy: Revealing the Cash-Flow Channel

-with Martin Flodén, Jósef Sigurdsson and Roine Vestman (updated August 2018).
+with Martin Flodén, Jósef Sigurdsson and Roine Vestman (Economic Journal, 2021).
+Slides

 Abstract: We study a Danish reform in 2002 that lowered the ex-ante probability of refugees receiving permanent residency by prolonging the time period before they were eligible to apply for such residency.
 Adherence to the new rules was entirely determined by the date of the asylum application and the reform was implemented retroactively.
 We formulate a simple search and matching model to derive predictions that can be tested using our data.
-Using registry based data on individuals in Denmark, we then study the effects on educational and labor-market outcomes and find that the reform significantly increased the enrollment in formal education, especially for females and low-skilled individuals.
-In terms of employment and earnings, the coefficients are in general negative but insignificant.
-Other outcomes of interest are also studied.
+Using registry based data on individuals in Denmark, we then study the effects on labor-market outcomes and investments in education.
+While proponents of temporary protection regimes often argue that stronger incentives to qualify for residency based on labor-market attachment will speed up the process of entering the labor market, our main result is that we find no evidence of positive effects on labor-market outcomes at any horizon.
+We emphasize the need for further research on this topic to better understand the effects of these types of policies.

 Work in progress: